FilRip/Explorip/README.md

 Taskbar
 -------
-Launch Explorip with "taskbars" as command line arguments to use the new Taskbar Manager
+Launch Explorip with "<b>taskbars</b>" as command line arguments to use the new Taskbar Manager

 Ideal to Windows 11 users to have a taskbar like Windows 10 and with toolbar